Dinner with my Friend

 Why I broke up with Facebook

 You might have some real friends on Facebook.
-But Facebook ain’t one of them.
+But Facebook isn’t one of them.

 Facebook and Instagram use artificial intelligence and algorithms to learn our views on race, identity, religion, and politics.
-They don’t come straight out and ask us about our views or interact with us in a meaningful way.
+They don’t ask us directly about our views or interact with us in a meaningful way.
 Instead, they collect data from what we share, like, comment on, and engage with on their platform.

-They analyze the data and come up with a profile of me and you (conservative, male, republican, pro-life or liberal, female, democrat, pro-choice), and based on that profile, they determine what content to send us.
-And the content they send us reinforces our views, solidifies our attitudes, and affirms our opinions.
+They analyze the data and come up with a profile of me and you (conservative, male, Republican, pro-life or liberal, female, Democrat, pro-choice).
+Based on that profile, they determine what content to send us.
+The content they send us reinforces our views, solidifies our attitudes, and affirms our opinions.

 Facebook knows which content pulls us in and which content we breeze over.